kkuchta/kkuchta.github.com/README.md

 # Personal Site

 Just a blog and with some project pages and contact info.
 This is now quite a few years old and very much does not reflect what I think is good frontend design or code.
-At the very least, I'd rewrite this using css flexbox instead of bootstrap, were I writing this from scratch.
-That may yet happen if I have the free time to rebuild this whole ting.

 ## Use

 It's mostly a stock [Jekyll](http://jekyllrb.com/) setup.
 If you're just adding content, all you need to do is run:

-    jekyll serve -w
+    jekyll build -w

-Do that from the root of this repo and it'll monitor content changes and show the resulting site at `localhost:4000/_site/`.
+Do that from the root of this repo and it'll monitor content changes and build to `/_site`

+To serve locally, just run `python -m SimpleHTTPServer 3030` from the `/_site/` directory and you'll be able to access the site at `localhost:3030`.

 If you want to play with the layouts, don't change the .html files in `/_layouts` or `/_includes`.
 Instead, run: